twittman/real_downscale/README.md

 # real_downscale
- WIP code for processing and downscaling images for ESRGAN training
+ WIP personal and possibly crap code for processing and downscaling images for ESRGAN training